Saturday, January 13, 2024

 I am 100% certain that this XHDATA radio, which is smaller than the DX-351, works much, much better on all bands.
 That's how much progress there really has been in MW and SW radio receiver technology.

 The XHDATA D-328 and the 1990's Realistic DX-350.
 One is DSP, the other is Analog chipped.
-Both work roughly the same, performance wise, although the DX-350 separates the MW channels a bit better.
+Both work roughly the same, performance wise, with the XHDATA having the edge on SW readability -- although the DX-350 separates the MW channels better.

 The XHDATA, when set next to the DX-351, is a bit smaller.
 As my DX-351 doesn't work on MW or FM anymore (broken slide switch), the only comparison between these two radios would be on SW, and because the XHDATA handles wire antennas very well, it definitely wins that contest!